guiyom-e/cdk-scheduler/README.md

 myScheduler.schedulerTable.grantWriteData(newMessageLambda);
 ```

-Then you can post new messages to the scheduler by inset a new row into the `myScheduler.schedulerTable` dynamoDB table.
-The parameters you need to do so are the following :
+Messages can be posted to the scheduler by inserting a new row into the `myScheduler.schedulerTable` dynamoDB table.
+Parameters needed are:

-- The **name of the table** to insert to is `myScheduler.schedulerTable.tableName`
+- The **name of the table** to insert to : `myScheduler.schedulerTable.tableName`
-- The **partition key** to use in this table is `myScheduler.partitionKeyValue`
+- The **partition key** to use in this table : `myScheduler.partitionKeyValue`
-- The **sort key** to use must be like "`${timestamp}#${id}`"
+- The **sort key** to use must be like "`[timestamp]#[id]`"
   - _For example : "`1653052252606#some-random-id`" to schedule the event the `2022-05-20` at `13:10 UTC`_)
-- The **payload** can be anything you want to put in your message
+- The **payload** must be a mapping with any content

-For example you could use the following snippet to create a new message from a lambda (with the good values passed in the environment of the lambda) :
+An example to create a new message from a lambda (with the appropriate values passed in the environment of the lambda) :

 ```ts
 const dynamo = new DynamoDB({